hadmacker/asd_notes/README.md

 * :star: "Let's pause this.
 He/she needs my immediate attention."
 * "His/her behaviour comes from a difference in how their brain is wired."
+* "My child is autistic (or has autism).
+That's why they do that."
 * "Their meltdown is a response to unique sensory and emotional processing, and is not a manipulation or faulty parenting."

 ## Showing signs of impending meltdown or event